How realistic is India's 'Made in China' boycott campaign? | DW | 11.06.2020

 In recent weeks, tensions escalated between India and China along their long-disputed border as India unilaterally builds a strategic road at Ladakh's Galwan Valley, connecting the region to an airstrip close to Beijing.

-Indian and Chinese military commanders recently met to try and resolve a bitter standoff along their Himalayan frontier where thousands of troops on both sides faced off.
+Indian and Chinese military commanders recently met to try to resolve a bitter standoff along their Himalayan frontier, where thousands of troops on both sides faced off.

 The Chinese "ingress into the Galwan River valley opens up a new and worrying chapter," wrote Ajai Shukla, a former Indian military officer, on his website.